brainstorm-sys/PaperUtils/README.md

 # 📦 PaperUtils
 ## 📖 Overview
 A lightweight Paper plugin designed primarily for multiplayer servers.
 It includes a variety of features aimed at enhancing the overall gameplay experience for both players and moderators.
-The plugin focuses on essential server functionality, including custom items, commands, and moderation tools—key components for maintaining a smooth and well-managed SMP environment.
+The plugin focuses on essential server functionality, including custom items, commands, and moderation tools/key components for maintaining a smooth and well managed SMP environment.

 This repository will be updated frequently, as it is one of my recent projects and part of my journey learning Java.
 Feedback and suggestions are always welcome, so feel free to point out any issues or improvements!
 Key functions/commands and requirements are given below: